Heartbreaking Crack Addiction Stories

 “By the time I was 30, in 2010, I was on my fourth stint in rehab…

-“The turning point came in January 2011.
+“The turning point came in January 2011 when I had 8 ball of coke.
 On New Year’s Eve, I got so high on booze and coke that I ran into oncoming traffic on Eglinton.
 A taxi slammed the brakes but still hit me, and when the driver rushed out to check on me, I punched him and blacked out.
 Apparently, he called the police.

 “I woke up hours later in a hospital room, handcuffed to a gurney, my legs in iron cuffs, surrounded by my father and a few police officers.
 I had no idea what had happened, but they filled me in.
 I passed out again after a few minutes and woke up in my apartment.
 The police had released me from custody, and my dad had driven me home.
 The next day he came to my place and gave me two options: I could either live sober in the apartment he paid for, or I could sleep on the streets.”